Creating a Creative Birmingham

 The next steps

 Just because the initial series of engagement events have finished does not mean that the work has finished.
 We are currently running a Seldom Heard Voices engagement, in which we specifically work with less vocal groups to gather their ideas and opinions.
-Furthermore, we have community researchers working alongside us to gather ideas from people in different areas of the city, so if you see them, please do stop, and let them know your thoughts!
+Furthermore, we have community researchers working alongside us to gather ideas from people in different areas of the city, so if you see them, do stop and let them know your thoughts!

-If you would like to get in touch with the team, please contact us by email via email@example.com
+If you would like to get in touch with the team, contact us by email via firstname.lastname@example.org

 Page last updated: 14 November 2022